 Procedure (5 Steps from Submission to Publication)

-Each manuscript passes through following reviews and corrections after submission till the final publication, in various departments of editorial office:
+Each manuscript passes through the following reviews and corrections after submission till the final publication, in various departments of the editorial office:

-- Internal Editorial Review: In the first step one section editor will evaluate the manuscript based on the value addition of the manuscript in the mentioned research problem, the suitability of the manuscript with the aim and scope of the journal, and manuscript structure as mentioned at manuscript preparation guidelines.
+- Internal Editorial Review: In the first step one section editor will evaluate the manuscript based on the value addition of the manuscript in the mentioned research problem, the suitability of the manuscript with the aim and scope of the journal, and manuscript structure as mentioned in the manuscript preparation guidelines.
 The authors are informed about the decision at this stage.
-[Within 3 to 4 weeks]

-- External Peer Review: Manuscript that is accepted in step 1, is sent to two subject experts for formative comments and suggestions as per the review parameters and policy as mentioned above.
-If the manuscript did not quality this stage, the author will be informed about the decision by Section Editor.
-[Around 8-10 weeks]
+- External Peer Review: Manuscript that is accepted in step 1, is sent to one expert for formative comments and suggestions as per the review parameters and policy as mentioned above.
+If the manuscript did not qualify at this stage, the author will be informed about the decision by Section Editor.

 - Revision advise to the author(s): Manuscript that is accepted in step 2, will receive (i) Language correction advise (ii) Peer-reviewed manuscript file (iii) Turnitin report (if it has issues) (iv) Journal template and (v) Editorial advice.
 The author should submit the revised version as per advice.